I’m sure you’ll agree with me when I say:

 But in summer, the water sitting in your dog’s bowl can quickly warm up.

-Adding ice cubes to your dog’s water bowl is a quick way to lower the temperature.
+Adding ice cubes to your dog’s water bowl is a quick way to lower the water temperature.

 Alternatively, consider buying a freezable water bowl…